digma-ai/digma/README.md

 We believe that understanding code real-world requirements and behavior is critical to making better software.
 Something that can be done only if we connect the dots between design time and runtime.

 There are many observability tools out there, they all take a very monitoring centric - 'live events capture' approach to observabilty.
-We feel they have managed to miss what developers care about when writing their code :computer:	.
+We feel they have managed to miss what developers care about when writing their code.

 Our goal is to create an **open platform** for interpreting and analyzing the information collected via observablity.
 Traces, logs, metrics are great!
 But additional effort is needed in order to take them that last mile into the development process.